 The Corner House is a restaurant with rooms in the lovely village of Minster near Ramsgate.
 The head chef is Matt Sworder who worked in several London restaurants training with Gordon Ramsay (La Noisette), Anthony Demetre (Les Deux Salons) and Adam Byatt (Bistro Union) before returning home to his roots in Kent.

 The Corner House, formally Mortons Fork has always had a good reputation locally, but with its re-branding, refurbishment and new chef, it has upped its game.
 It has two dining areas with a bar and kitchen area in the middle.
 I liked the entrance where you walk in and see all the freshly baked bread.
 There is a real warmth to the place.
 The staff are friendly and efficient, nothing is too much trouble.
 The food is distinctly British and locally sourced.

-The home made bread is really good and do eat your crusts as they are very tasty.
+The home made bread is really good.
 We also found a couple of gems on the menu.
 The Beetroot cured Salmon, cucumber jelly and horseradish cream starter was excellent as was the Duck breast with spiced puy lentils, peppers and pea shoots.
 A couple of the other dishes were more ordinary – the Venison Steak and Chips, and the Asparagus with Egg were pretty conventional, so on my next visit I will definitely try and go for the more exotic options.